ibm-cloud-docs/hardware-security-modules/initialize_hsm.md

 # Initializing the IBM Cloud HSM

-The first initialiation of your HSM is completed as part of the provisioning process, but you might need to reinitialize it in the future.
+After you have access to the Hardware Security Module (HSM), you must initialize the HSM.
+You might also need to reinitialize it in the future.
+To initialize the HSM, complete the following steps.
-The following steps outline how to initialize Hardware Security Modules (HSMs) {:shortdesc}
+{:shortdesc}

 1. Initialize the HSM [myLuna] lusash:.hsm init -label Customer1Prod'.